slatedocs/slate/source/index.md

 ### The 3rd largest heading (an <h3> tag)

 ```
 Headers are created by using one or more # characters starting in the first line of text within the GFM document.

-    # Level 1 Header
-    ## Level 2 Header
-    ### Level 3 Header
+The sample to the right shows GFM that will result in a
+level 1, level 2, and level 3 headers.
+Only the level 1 and level 2 headers will appear in the Table of Contents.
+When you create sample code, it will only anchor
+to a level 1 or level 2 header.

 <aside class="notice">
-Note that only level 1 and 2 headers will appear in the table of contents.
+Remember that only level 1 and 2 headers will appear in the Table of Contents.
 </aside>

 ## Creating a Paragraphs